Pear Sangria Recipe: Spiced Ginger Fall Cocktail

 • Optional garnishes: pear slices, orange wheels, herbs

-1. Mix wine, juice, brandy, orange liqueur, and honey in a large pitcher.
+1. Stir together wine, pear juice, brandy, orange liqueur, and honey in a large pitcher until the honey dissolves.

-2. Add pears, ginger, spices, and citrus peel.
-Stir gently.
+2. Add sliced pears, ginger, cinnamon, star anise, cloves, and citrus peel; stir gently.

 Your email address will not be published.
 Required fields are marked *